Chacoon3/FinnhubDotNet/README.md

 #### Upcoming Updates
 - REST endpoints.

+#### Known Issues
+- The author currently does not have Finnhub premium.
+As a result, the news subsciprtion and the press release subscription have not yet been tested.
+If you find any problems with those two subscriptions, you are very welcome to let me know.

 #### Contact/Contribute
 - My email is zizh3ng@gmail.com.
 Please let me know if you have any suggestions or questions on this project.